Contraception while breastfeeding

 As an IBCLC lactation consultant and pediatrician, I do not agree with your doctor that there are no other oral options for nursing mothers.
 Femulen is better, but if other methods of birth control do not work, then combination oral contraceptives can be used by nursing mothers.
 There are two reasons that physicians fear to do this.
 The first is potential harm to the baby.
 This has not been demonstrated despite millions of infants exposed to the estrogen in the pill.
 The American Academy of Pediatrics states that oral contraceptive pills are approved for use in breastfeeding mothers.
 The other concern about the combination pill is that is can reduce the amount of milk.
 This is a real concern.
 The amount of reduction depends on the mother.
 Some barely experience any.
 Some experience it but by increasing breastfeeding frequency and duration are able to compensate.
 Others have to start supplementing.
 If you do not find a spermicide that you can use, I would suggest in fact using a combination pill with low dose estrogen (this can sometimes cause spotting but often improves by the second month).
 Have the baby weighed before you start and after a week to help assure that he/she still has reasonable weight gain.
 Breastfeed often.

-If you are having real difficulty counting seven clean days, it is worth discussing the situation with your rabbi.
-He may be able to suggest ways to alleviate the situation halachically.
-If you don't have a rabbi with whom you can discuss this, please get back to us and request an individual psak.
+If you are having difficulty counting seven clean days, it is worth discussing the situation with a halachic authority, who may be able to suggest ways to alleviate the situation halachically.
+If you don’t have a rabbi or Yoetzet Halacha with whom you can discuss this, please write back to us or call our hotline.

-After you have gone to the mikveh, wear colored underwear and don't look at toilet paper.
+After you have gone to the mikveh, wear colored underwear and be careful with the laws of stains.
 This may help you avoid becoming niddah again from spotting, since stains make you niddah only if they meet specific criteria (see the article on ketamim for a detailed explanation).

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.